 Through her Brisbane-based business, Charlotte Reeves Photography, Charlotte has fearlessly photographed over a thousand dogs since 2007.
 She has coaxed gorgeous images from hyper staffys to reluctant retrievers, helping many rescue dogs along the way.
-She may have split her pants open on a shoot and accidentally laid down in duck poo to get the shot (white shirts are a bad photoshoot wardrobe choice), but she has never cracked a lens.

 Her work has beckoned readers from newsstands on magazine covers and pages from Australia to Germany.
 Whether she’s shooting for a commercial or private client, she holds herself to technical standards that she hopes to share widely and lift the entire pet photo industry.